sgng3628/GIST_NOTICE_TO_EMAIL/README.md

 Or, I have to check how many mails per day is allowed.

 And the problem of the mail is that gist mail has the problem for receiving it.

+# 2020_04_15
+Change the mail with attachment.
+It is worked well within gmail or naver gm. mail, Even in thunderbird It doesn't work in our college mail.